Transport in South Africa: Minibus Taxis

-Cape Town and MyCiTi IRT

-The City of Cape Town has clarified that developing public transportation is a priority to achieve its long-term developmental goals.
-As such, the city has planned the development of an Integrated Rapid Transit (IRT) system called MyCiTi IRT.
-In 2007, the construction of this system began with the implementation of Cape Town's "Bus Rapid Transit" system.

-This first phase has been designed to enable easy integration of other forms of public transport – ranging from cycling to South Africa's famous minibuses in later stages of the IRT development – including rail transit, seen currently as "the backbone of public transportation in Cape Town."
+Bus rapid transit

+Bus rapid transit (BRT) systems are established in some metropolitan areas in South Africa, and still under development in others.

+Existing BRT networks include Cape Town's MyCiTi, Pretoria's A Re Yeng, and Johannesburg's Rea Vaya system.

+MyCiTi is the most established BRT system in South Africa, with the City of Cape Town spending heavily on it, and other transport infrastructure expansion and modernization projects, to create an integrated metro transit network.
+As of 2026, MyCiTi operates a fleet of around 350 buses along 39 routes, on a network comprising 42 stations and almost 1,000 stops.
+Annual ridership in its 2025 report was 20 million.

 Carpooling

 Carpooling, locally called “lift clubs” or “hikes”, is the practice of sharing a private vehicle for commuter or long-distance travel.
 Long established in informal community networks, it has gained renewed attention because of rising transport costs, road congestion and climate-policy goals.

-Cape Town’s 2025 mobility strategy identifies carpooling as a key congestion-reduction measure but also highlights barriers such as the absence of explicit provisions for non-commercial ride-sharing in the National Land Transport Act (2009, amended 2016), inconsistent insurance cover, and safety concerns cited by 34% of surveyed commuters.
+Cape Town's 2025 mobility strategy identifies carpooling as a key congestion-reduction measure but also highlights barriers such as the absence of explicit provisions for non-commercial ride-sharing in the National Land Transport Act (2009, amended 2016), inconsistent insurance cover, and safety concerns cited by 34% of surveyed commuters.